 Culture is just a style of communication.
 Encourage helping each other so that value can be transferred throughout your business.
 Individual workers have minimal power to create big value.
 They get that power from the other staff in a collective effort.
 Your leasing, marketing, customer service team need to be sharing information about tenants, the market, and properties.
 Staff will begin to collect more on their own in order to share it with the team.

 Encourage communication with a purpose.
 The goal is to serve tenants better and find ways to improve profitability which should help them earn more.
-ManageCasa can be a great platform for achieving all of these goals, especially if your team is virtual.
+ManageCasa can be a great property management platform for achieving all of these goals, especially if your team is virtual.

 7. Build More Activities Together